El Sol is committed to a healthy and safe environment. Please read through our policies to contribute to our positive school culture.

 The Wellness Policy is a set of guidelines that our school community follows to addresses nutrition, physical activity, emotional health, illness, medication administration, a safe and healthy school environment, and staff wellness.
 It provides a blueprint for the school to reach its full potential as an agent in promoting the health, well-being, and academic success of its students.

 If you would like to see El Sol’s Wellness Policy please click here.

-The following documents include important information that is reported to the sate each year.
+The following documents include important information that is reported to the state each year.

 El Sol Academy provides the State of California annual information about student achievement, demographic data, school safety and climate for learning information, school completion rates, class sizes, teacher and staff information, curriculum and instruction descriptions, fiscal and expenditure data and more.
 If you would like to see El Sol Academy’s most recent SARC, please click here.

 The Education Protection Account (EPA) is a state account where revenue for school funding is deposited.
 Please review El Sol Academy’s spending plans and details below.

 - Education Protection Account (EPA) Spending Details 2016-2017

 - Education Protection Account (EPA) Spending Plan 2015-2016

 To find more information about Proposition 30 and the Education Protection Account (EPA), please click here

 The Local Control and Accountability Plan (LCAP) is an important part of the new Local Control Funding Formula (LCFF).
 It is an annually updated three-year plan at the district level.
 The LCAP describes the school district’s goals for students, including specific student groups, and demonstrates how the district’s budget will help achieve those goals.
 The LCAP engages parents, educators, and employees to establish plans focusing on academic achievement, the implementation of Common Core Standards, parent involvement, and student climate.